mnentwig/aCCb/readme.md

 * for vector<string>, the performance benefit of .emplace vs .push_back is clearly visible

 ## Notes: Linker
+* writing code in .hpp files instead of .h/.cpp is usually quicker to code
+* design decision to replicate code instead of reusing some (non-template) shared object code
-* a standalone function in a .hpp file needs to be marked 'static' or 'inline' to prevent "multiple definition" errors, when it gets exported from more than one object file.
+* a standalone functions need to be marked 'static' or 'inline' to prevent "multiple definition" errors, as #including the header would by default export it from any object file.

 ## Notes: std::map
 find an element: